 (b) if a greater amount is agreed between the employee and the employer — the greater amount.

-[(5) repealed]
+[(5) deleted]

 (6) Notwithstanding subregulation (3) the chief executive officer is not obliged to pay amounts or rates of contribution to the Superannuation Fund that would result in the amounts or rates of contribution payable by it to the Superannuation Fund in relation to a salary day exceeding 1.5 times the amounts or rates of contribution payable to the Superannuation Fund under regulation 15 in relation to that salary day by Category A members in the employment of the chief executive officer.